Mice Control Johannesburg

 Once all of the mice are eliminated from your home, the work of thoroughly sealing your home or business must ensue in order to prevent another mouse invasion.
 Adult mice can fit through a hole the size of a dime, but adolescent and juvenile mice can fit through a hole the size of the diameter of a pencil.
 With this in mind, take a dime and a pencil and take a walk around your house.
 If no exclusion work has been done on your home, you will be amazed at the highways to the warmth and food you are offering to mice, rats, and a plethora of other critters.

 The job of sealing your home or business to prevent pest access is a time and labor-intensive project.
 Many pest control companies offer this service to their customers.
 A thorough exclusion job will utilize a combination of materials including hardware cloth, copper mesh, steel wool, specially designed fill fabric, and various caps and vents.
 The wiring around our modern necessities such as electricity, air conditioning and heating, plumbing, cable and phone lines, and vents and conduits create opportunities for mice to enter our homes.
 Filling these gaps with materials that mice and rats cannot chew through keeps them in the outdoors where they belong.
-Mice are remarkable creatures, they can climb, jump, and swim.
+Rats and mice control are remarkable creatures, they can climb, jump, and swim.
 Almost nothing is out of reach for them.
 When sealing your home from pests and rodents, look high and low, if in doubt seal the hole.
 Hardware cloth with the smallest of holes can be used for dryer and other vents, and specially designed chimney vents can be used to keep critters out of the chimney.

 Thoroughly sealing your home is well worth the initial investment.
 As with all investments, it must be kept.
 As the foundation shifts exterior and interior conditions change, we recommend thoroughly inspecting the structure every fall.
 Quick fill-in a spot or two will save you hours of headache and sleepless nights.

 Mice and rats each have unique characteristics and trapping and baiting techniques.
 Our well-trained and experienced pest professionals know the differences and how to eliminate them from your home or business.
 If dealing with traps, glue boards, bait boxes, and rodenticides is not your area of expertise, it’s OK!
 It is ours!
 We are a Veteran-Owned full-service pest control business, service and commitment to results are who we are.
 We consider it our honor to alleviate your fear of mice and rats by removing them from your home and business and preventing them from coming back.
-If you are in Florida or Georgia, call today to get your home or business on our schedule for mouse pest control.
+If you are in Johannesburg or Centurion pest control, call today to get your home or business on our schedule for mouse pest control.